loyjoy/welcome/documentation/introduction/HOMEVIEW.md

 ### Roster widget

-The roster shows the customer's previous chats and push messages.
+The roster shows the customer's previous chats and interactions with your chat experiences.

 <p align="center">
   <img src="roster_widget.png" alt="Roster Widget" title="Roster Widget" width="300"/>
 </p>

-If you want the roster to be displayed in the home view, click here.
+If you want the roster to be displayed in the home view, active the button.

 <p align="center">
   <img src="roster_see_group.png" alt="Roster in Home View" title="Roster in Home View" width="500"/>
 </p>

-This is how it could look like:
+Let your customers go back to previous conversations just like they would do while chatting with a friend.

 <p align="center">
   <img src="roster_example.png" alt="Roster example" title="Roster example" width="600"/>
   <img src="roster_example_view.png" alt="Roster example home view" title="Roster example home view" width="300"/>
 </p>

+Awesome!
+Now you are a Home View expert and ready to build your own LoyJoy Home View for your brand! :tada: